mayembe-martin/software_architecture_schedules/features&responsibilities.md

 2. System displays the room's details(building, capacity, type, floor).
 3. System shows a list of courses taking place in this room.
 4. Calendar view shows the room's schedule.
-5. Schedule comittee have a functionality to book the room for a specific time slot.
+5. Schedule committee have a functionality to book the room for a specific time slot.

 #### Responsibilities